Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Setup and main results

-So far we can solve \eqref{eqn:rough_PDE_transformed} for driving signals being merely continuous while for \eqref{eqn:rough_PDE} we require continuous signals of bounded variation.
-Since we aim to include rough paths (as they occur for example as sample paths of fractional Brownian motion) we need to allow rougher signals $z \in C([0,T];\R^N)$ for \eqref{eqn:rough_PDE} as well.
-Similar as in the theory of rough paths such solutions will be constructed as limits of solutions to smoothed signals $z^{(\ve)} \in C^{1-var}([0,T];\R^N)$ with $z^{\ve} \to z$ in $C([0,T];\R^N)$.
-We prove that the solutions $X^{(\ve)}$ to \eqref{eqn:rough_PDE} driven by these smoothed signals converge to $X := e^{-\mu}Y$, i.e.\ to a limit not depending on the chosen approximating sequence.
-In other words, $X$ is the limit obtained by any Wong-Zakai approximation of \eqref{eqn:rough_PDE}.
+So far we can solve \eqref{eqnroughPDEtransformed} for driving signals being merely continuous while for \eqref{eqnroughPDE} we require continuous signals of bounded variation.
+Since we aim to include rough signals (as they occur, e.g., as sample paths of fractional Brownian motion) we need to allow rougher signals $z \in C([0,T];\R^N)$ for \eqref{eqnroughPDE} as well.
+Such solutions will be constructed as limits of solutions to smoothed signals $z^{(\ve)} \in C^{1-\operatorname{var}}([0,T];\R^N)$ with $z^{\ve} \to z$ in $C([0,T];\R^N)$.
+We prove that the solutions $X^{(\ve)}$ to \eqref{eqnroughPDE} driven by these smoothed signals converge to $X:= e^{-\mu}Y$, that is, to a limit not depending on the chosen approximating sequence.
+In other words, $X$ is the limit obtained by any Wong--Zakai approximation of \eqref{eqnroughPDE}.

 \begin{definition} Let $z \in C([0,T];\R^N)$.
-We call $X \in C([0,T];H)$ a rough weak solution to \eqref{eqn:rough_PDE} if $X(0) = X_0$ and for all approximations $z^{(\ve)} \in C^{1-var}([0,T];\R^N)$ of the driving signal $z$ with $z^{(\ve)} \to z$ in $C([0,T];\R^N)$ and corresponding weak solutions $X^{(\ve)}$ to \eqref{eqn:rough_PDE} driven by $z^{(\ve)}$ we have
+We call $X \in C([0,T];H)$ a rough weak solution to \eqref{eqnroughPDE} if $X(0) = X_0$ and for all approximations $z^{(\ve)} \in C^{1-\operatorname{var}}([0,T];\R^N)$ of the driving signal $z$ with $z^{(\ve)} \to z$ in $C([0,T];\R^N)$ and corresponding weak solutions $X^{(\ve)}$ to \eqref{eqnroughPDE} driven by $z^{(\ve )}$, we have

 \end{definition}